pegasystems/pega-helm-charts/charts/backingservices/charts/srs/README.md

 | `k8sProvider`                               | Specify your Kubernetes provider name.
 Supported values are [`eks`, `aks`, `minikube`, `gke`, `openshift`, `pks`]..

 ### Enabling security between SRS and Elasticsearch
-Enabling a secure connection between SRS and your Elasticsearch cluster depends on the method you chose to deploy the Elasticsearch cluster.
+Enabling a secure connection between SRS and your Elasticsearch service depends on the method you chose to deploy the Elasticsearch cluster.
 To configure a secure connection between the SRS cluster and internally provisioned Elasticsearch, configure the following parameters.

 | Configuration                            | Usage                                                                                                                                                                                                                                            |